nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: How add executes:**

-* **Alternative 1 (current choice):** The Add feature saves the entire address book, including the newly added fosterer.
+* **Alternative 1 (current choice):** Add only one fosterer at a time.
     * Pros: Easy to implement.
-    * Cons: May have performance issues in terms of memory usage.
+    * Cons: May be time-inefficient and inconvenient if there is an influx of new fosterers to be added.

-* **Alternative 2:** Individual command knows how to undo/redo by itself.
+* **Alternative 2:** Add multiple fosterers at once. itself.
-    * Pros: Will use less memory (e.g. for `add`, just save the person being added).
+    * Pros: Do not have to parse user input multiple times in order for the user to perform mass addition of new fosterers.
-    * Cons: We must ensure that the implementation of each individual command are correct.
+    * Cons: The add command would be even more convoluted due to the increase in length with all the fields/arguments required.

 ### Delete feature